JiaLinQuan/AppRTC-Android/README.md

 - kurento server not running?

 ##Todo/Bugs
+- incoming call: Decision: answer or hangup?
 - when android hangs up stop message is not send to partner (connect is still NEW! why?)
 - when stop message comes from peer android does not cancel the call

-- when peer sends stop message session is removed from server too - its an error.
+##Nice2Have
-- incoming call decide answer or hangup
+- ringtone / alarm for incoming call
-- accept/reject incoming calls - with audio/visual alarm and ringtone

 ##Tests
 - test socket stays connected in background mode.